PeritotZena/fairfusion/README.md

 # Fairfusion
-This program is used written for FairFusion as part of their research program.
+This program is written for FairFusion as part of their research program.
 It is used to register temperature measurements over time.

 ## Hardware
 - Adafruit